Galectin-3

 Galectin-3 is a protein that in humans is encoded by the LGALS3 gene.
 Galectin-3 is a member of the lectin family, of which 14 mammalian galectins have been identified.

 Galectin-3 is approximately 30 kDa and, like all galectins, contains a carbohydrate-recognition-binding domain (CRD) of about 130 amino acids that enable the specific binding of β-galactosides.

-Galectin-3 (Gal-3) is also a member of the beta-galactoside-binding protein family that plays an important role in cell-cell adhesion, cell-matrix interactions, macrophage activation, angiogenesis, metastasis, apoptosis.
+Galectin-3 is also a member of the beta-galactoside-binding protein family that plays an important role in cell-cell adhesion, cell-matrix interactions, macrophage activation, angiogenesis, metastasis, apoptosis.

 Galectin-3 is encoded by a single gene, LGALS3, located on chromosome 14, locus q21–q22.
 Galectin-3 is expressed in the nucleus, cytoplasm, mitochondrion, cell surface, and extracellular space.

 Function

 Galectin-3 has an affinity for beta-galactosides and exhibits antimicrobial activity against bacteria and fungi.

 This protein has been shown to be involved in the following biological processes: cell adhesion, cell activation and chemoattraction, cell growth and differentiation, cell cycle, and apoptosis.
 Given galectin-3's broad biological functionality, it has been demonstrated to be involved in cancer, inflammation and fibrosis, heart disease, and stroke.
 Studies have also shown that the expression of galectin-3 is implicated in a variety of processes associated with heart failure, including myofibroblast proliferation, fibrogenesis, tissue repair, inflammation, and ventricular remodeling.

 Galectin-3 associates with the primary cilium and modulates renal cyst growth in congenital polycystic kidney disease.

 The functional roles of galectins in cellular response to membrane damage are rapidly expanding.
-It has been recently shown that Galectin-3 recruits ESCRTs to damaged lysosomes so that lysosomes can be repaired.
+It has been recently shown that galectin-3 recruits ESCRTs to damaged lysosomes so that lysosomes can be repaired.